awsdocs/amazon-s3-userguide/doc_source/s3-outposts-privatelink-interface-endpoints.md

 ### AWS SDK examples<a name="s3-outposts-privatelink-aws-sdk-examples"></a>

 Update your SDKs to the latest version, and configure your clients to use an endpoint URL for accessing the S3 control API for S3 on Outposts interface endpoints\.
-For more information, see AWS SDK examples for AWS PrivateLink\.

 ------
 #### [ SDK for Python \(Boto3\) ]